 Oxybenzone: This chemical has high rates of skin allergies.
 It also is suspected of disrupting your hormones.
 Meaning it may mimic, block, and/or alter hormone levels.
 This can cause problems with your endocrine system.
 The Centers for Disease Control and Prevention (CDC) has found 97% of Americans have this chemical in their bodies.

 Octinoxate: One of the most common sunscreen ingredients, it’s readily absorbed by our skin and also can cause other ingredients to be absorbed more easily.
 It is also a hormone disrupter.
-The chemical has an effect on estrogen and can be harmful for humans and wildlife.
+The chemical has an effect on estrogen and can be harmful to humans and wildlife.
 It also produces free radicals and can damage skin and cells, causing premature aging.

 Octocrylene: This is another hormone disrupter and can also be toxic to the environment.

 Retinyl Palmitate (Vitamin A Palmitate): You may see this ingredient and think it’s a vitamin so it must be good for you.
-The problem is certain forms of vitamin A found in sun screen, namely retinyl palmitate, can produce free radicals that can damage DNA and lead to cancer.
+The problem is certain forms of vitamin A found in sunscreen, namely retinyl palmitate, can produce free radicals that can damage DNA and lead to cancer.

 Paraben: You will find this ingredient in a lot of personal care products.
-It can cause allergic reactions, hormone disruption, development and reproductive toxicity.
+It can cause allergic reactions, hormone disruption, development, and reproductive toxicity.
 Some parabens are even linked to breast cancer.

 Phthalates: Found often in fragrance, phthalates are an endocrine disrupter.
 Some studies have also linked phthalates to liver cancer.
 There have also been links to asthma.

 There are safer options out there that work without the possible harmful health effects.
-These sunscreens use mineral based ingredients to provide sun protection.
+These sunscreens use mineral-based ingredients to provide sun protection.
 Zinc oxide is the most common.

 Zinc oxide is one of the minerals in the makeup I use that provides me with daily sun protection.
 While there are some inhalation concerns with zinc oxide this is only really a concern with sprays or powders.
-Generally it’s quite safe.
+Generally, it’s quite safe.

-As someone that burns very easily I’m a great test subject for sunscreen.
+As someone that burns very easily, I’m a great test subject for sunscreen.
 I have found zinc oxide works great and keeps me from burning at least as well as the conventional sunscreens I used in the past.

-I will never go back to conventional sunscreens after switching to mineral based sunscreen.
+I will never go back to conventional sunscreens after switching to mineral-based sunscreen.
 It works and I don’t have to worry about the ingredients.